September 1, 2022Review Recipe

-I love getting photos of parties that take an approach that’s different from the norm.
-That exactly describes this retro rocketshop dessert table for a birthday party.
-It was created by Hello My Sweet.
-It looks like it walked out of the screen of a 1950s space movie.
-Love the the color palette.
-Love the styling.
-Love the creativity.
-Love the whole thing actually!
-It’s perfect for any little astronaut wanting a space explorer themed birthday party.
+We love getting photos of parties that take an approach that’s different from the norm.
+That exactly describes this retro rocket ship dessert table for a birthday party.
+It was created by Hello My Sweet and it seems like it walked out of the screen of a 1950s space movie.
+Love the color palette.
+We love the styling, creativity and the whole thing actually.
+It’s perfect for any little astronaut wanting a space explorer-themed birthday party.
 All of the credits for this party are Hello My Sweet.
 They do all their own designing, baking, photography, etc. Scroll down to the bottom of the post to hear their fantastic background on the party (in italics).

-The props that we incorporated into our table, a space helmet and a rocket pack, are wearable items that kids can use to “fly” around the room and burn off a little of that energy!
-You can work some crafting magic with just 1 liter soda bottles, paper cups, a package of elastic banding, an Utz cheese ball container, hot glue and some spray paint.
+The props that we incorporated into our table are a space helmet and a rocket pack, which are wearable items that kids can use to “fly” around the room and burn off a little of that energy!
+You can work some crafting magic with just 1-liter soda bottles, paper cups, a package of elastic banding, an Utz cheese ball container, hot glue, and some spray paint.

-Several other purchases that also came from Dollar Tree; 2 packages of water guns that were spitting images of the old fashioned “Ray Guns.”
-I just used some fine grit sanding paper to scuff up the surface, masked off a few areas and painted them to match the other props on the table.
-Lastly we ended up purchasing 2 packs of inexpensive paper plates, one pack of white, and another of black.
-I then cut a crescent shape out of the white plate and used double sided tape to adhere it to the whole, uncut, black plate.
-A small and easy D.I.Y. that adds extra atmosphere (“atmosphere”
+Several other purchases that also came from Dollar Tree are 2 packages of water guns that were spitting images of the old-fashioned “Ray Guns.”
+We just used some fine grit sanding paper to scuff up the surface, masked off a few areas, and painted them to match the other props on the table.
+Lastly, we ended up purchasing 2 packs of inexpensive paper plates, one pack of white, and another of black.
+We then cut a crescent shape out of the white plate and used double-sided tape to adhere it to the whole, uncut, black plate.
+A small and easy D.I.Y. that adds extra atmosphere to the whole setup!